Risk Tolerance Profiling

 Some clients pay a commission, mainly those with smaller accounts, i.e., Roth IRAs, some public-school teachers with 403b retirement accounts, or parents or grandparents who set up a 529 college savings plan.

 The first introductory and fact-finding appointment can be in-person or by phone.
 The next meeting where I provide my recommendations should be in-person.
-(For the time being, telephone, Zoom, and email are replacing in-person meetings.)
+(For the time being, telephone, Zoom, and email are replacing some in-person meetings.)

-Subsequent meetings during which we monitor your progress and investments can be done in-person or by phone, email, Zoom, or Skype – or, more likely, a combination of thee meeting types.
+Subsequent meetings during which we monitor your progress and investments can be done in-person or by phone, email, Zoom, or Skype – or, more likely, a combination of these meeting types.

 As a professional financial advisor for 30 years, I build custom portfolios, trusts, and retirement plans for individuals, couples, families, and groups.
 I can access thousands of mutual funds, exchange-traded-funds (ETFs), stocks, bonds, retirement plans, life insurance programs, and annuities.

 Psychologist Daniel Kahneman was awarded for pointing out what some of us intuitively knew already: people dislike losing money more than they like making money.
 Aversion to financial loss is one reason I give each of my new clients a risk tolerance questionnaire to complete.
 For you would not want a portfolio that is 80% in stocks which might lose 30% in a bad year when your risk score indicates you would sell everything if it dropped even 5%.

 Disdain for loss can also hinder a client from wanting a portfolio at all for feat it might not grow fast enough to reach one’s fiscal goals.
 As a financial advisor I need to alert my clients to possible pratfalls and provide them with solutions: save more, take more risk, diversify more, depending on each client’s individual situation.

 Risk Profiling System